diegonvs/gatsby-boilerplate/README.md

 Feel free to contribute with issues and PRs!

-If you want to check the documentation click on this [link](https://github.com/diegonvs/gatsby-boilerplate/wiki).
+If you want to check the documentation 📚 click on this [link](https://github.com/diegonvs/gatsby-boilerplate/wiki).

+# Setup

+1. Run `npm install` or `yarn`
+2. Run `npm run develop` or `yarn develop` for development mode
+3. Run `npm run build` or `yarn build` for production mode 3.1 If you want serve your production build just run `npm run serve` or `yarn serve`